OFFIS-DAI/mango/docs/source/tutorial.rst

 Corresponding file: `v3_codecs_and_typing.py`

 In example 2 you created some basic agent functionality and established inter-container communication.
-Message types were distinguished by a corresponding field in the content dictionary.
+Message types were distinguished by a  field of the meta information.
 This approach is tedious and prone to error.
 A better way is to use dedicated message objects and using their types to distinguish messages.

-Objects can be encoded for messaging between agents by mangos codecs.
+If instances of custom classes are exchanged over the network (or generally between different containers), these instances need to be serialized.
+In mango, objects can be encoded by mangos codecs.
 To make a new object type known to a codec it needs to provide a serialization and a deserialization method.
 The object type together with these methods is then passed to the codec which in turn is passed to a container.
 The container will then automatically use these methods when it encounters an object of this type as the content of a message.